ThomasKaiser/Knowledge/articles/Quick_Review_of_NanoPi_NEO4.md

 ## CPU and memory performance

 As expected the RK3399 here performs like any other RK3399 on this planet.
-The only interesting questions are only how heat dissipation works here (RK3399 since somewhat beefy will overheat and needs to be throttled without sufficient heat dissipation) and how memory implementation looks like.
+The only interesting questions are how heat dissipation works here (RK3399 since somewhat beefy will overheat and needs to be throttled without sufficient heat dissipation) and how memory implementation looks like.

 I added NEO4 performance numbers already to [sbc-bench results](https://github.com/ThomasKaiser/sbc-bench/blob/master/Results.md).
 For reasons unknown yet when running NEO4 with appropriate DT (`rk3399-nanopi4-rev04.dts`) memory bandwidth and especially latency is slightly worse compared to running with NanoPi M4 settings (but doesn't matter with almost all use cases)